VCurry20/-pands-problem-sheet/README.md

 number = input('enter the number : ')
 squareRoot (float(number))
 ```
-In this program we define a formula called Squareroot; x is the float version of the input, y
+In this program we define a formula called Squareroot; x is the float version of the input, y is an initalisation of the looping process, e sets the accurancy.
+The entered number is then processed through this and the square root of this number is outputted.
+This is a loop that keep going until the best option is found.

 References: